Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

 \subsection{Distributions of networks and signals}

-To study learning in large populations, we specify two aspects of the environment: \emph{network distributions }and \emph{signal distributions}.
-In terms of network distributions, we define a stochastic model that makes the analysis of large networks tractable, but is flexible in that it allows us to encode rich heterogeneity in network positions.
+For our good-aggregation result, we study large populations and specify two aspects of the environment: \emph{network distributions }and \emph{signal distributions}.
+In terms of network distributions, we work with a standard type of random network model\textemdash a stochastic block model (see, e.g., \citealp*{holland1983stochastic} and \citealp*{abbe2017community}).
+It makes the structure of equilibrium tractable while also allowing us to capture rich heterogeneity in network positions.
 We also specify \emph{signal distributions}: how signal precisions are allocated to agents, in a way that may depend on network position.
-We now describe these two primitives of the model and make some assumptions that are maintained in Section \ref{sec:LearningOutcomes}.
+We now formalize these two primitives of the model and state the assumptions we work with.

 Fix a set of \emph{network types} $k\in\mathcal{K}=\left\{ 1,2,\ldots,K\right\} $.
-There is a probability $p_{kk'}$ for each pair of network types, which is the probability that an agent of network type $k$ has a link to a given agent of network type $k'$.
+For each pair of network types, there is a given probability $p_{kk'}$ that each agent of network type $k$ has a link to each agent of network type $k'$.
 An assumption we maintain on these probabilities is that each network type $k$ observes at least one network type (possibly $k$ itself) with positive probability.
-There is also a vector $(\alpha_{1},\ldots,\alpha_{K})$ of \emph{population shares} of each type, which we assume are all positive.
-Jointly, $(p_{kk'})_{k\in\mathcal{K}}$ and $\bm{\alpha}$ specify the network distribution.\footnote{ This type of network is known as a \emph{stochastic block model} \citep{holland1983stochastic}. } These parameters can encode differences in expected degree and also features such as homophily (where some groups of types are linked to each other more densely than to others).
+There is also a vector $(\alpha_{1},\ldots,\alpha_{K})$ of \emph{population shares} of each network type, which we assume are all positive.
+Jointly, $(p_{kk'})_{k,k'\in\mathcal{K}}$ and $\bm{\alpha}$ specify the network distribution.
+These parameters can encode differences in expected degree and also features such as homophily (where some groups of types are linked to each other more densely than to others).

 We next define signal distributions, which describe the allocation of signal variances to network types.
-Fix a finite set $\mathbb{S}$ of private signal variances, which we call signal types.\footnote{ The assumptions of finitely many signal types and network types are purely technical, and could be relaxed.} We let $q_{k\tau}$ be the share of agents of network type $k$ with signal type $\tau$; $(q_{k\tau})_{k\in\mathcal{K},\tau\in\mathbb{S}}$ defines the signal distribution.
+Fix a finite set $\mathbb{S}$ of private signal variances, which we call signal types.\footnote{The assumptions of finitely many signal types and network types are for technical convenience only, and could be relaxed.} We let $q_{k\tau}$ be the share of agents of network type $k$ with signal type $\tau$; then $(q_{k\tau})_{k\in\mathcal{K},\tau\in\mathbb{S}}$ defines the signal distribution.